jdluxun1/jdluxun1.github.io/content/papers/paper2/index.md

 date: 2022-07-02
 tags: ["zoology","sausage dogs","canine pulmonary efficiency","canine science","experimental zoology"]
 author: ["Yu Bai", "Andrea Carriero", "Todd E. Clark", "Massimiliano Marcellino"]
-description: "This paper studies the pulmonary efficiency of sausage dogs.
-Published in the Journal of Canine Science, 2004."
+description: "This paper proposes a hierarchical shrinkage approach for multi-country VAR models and finds that it works particularly well for inflation forecasting.
+Published in the Journal of Applied Econometrics, 2022."
-summary: "This paper studies the pulmonary efficiency of sausage dogs through several experiments."
+summary: "This paper proposes a hierarchical shrinkage approach for multi-country VAR models and finds that it works particularly well for inflation forecasting. "
 cover:
     image: ""
     alt: "Dimensions of a sausage dog"